 Independent restaurants have to catch up with the restaurant technology trends if they want to stay competitive and meet the rising expectations of both employees and customers.
 Restaurant owners, who want to run their business smartly, now are willing to invest not only in new guest-facing tech solutions but also in technologies that can optimize their back-of-the-house operations.

-From robots through alternative ordering & payment solutions to AI-powered customer management and marketing software, let’s look at the top restaurant technology trends that will change the restaurant industry in 2020.
+From POS system through alternative ordering & payment solutions to AI-powered customer management and marketing software, let’s look at the top restaurant technology trends that will change the restaurant industry in 2022.

 1. Food delivery robots and drones